Indiana University

 pts adduser newuser username:groupname

-Some other useful pts commands are:
+Other useful pts commands include:

 pts removeuser Remove a user from a group.

-pts delete Remove a user or a group from the database.
+Remove a user or a group from the database.

 pts chown Change ownership of a group.